pointOfive/Home/Analysis/README.md

 <details>
 <summary>
-A clustering analysis using SparkML
+a clustering analysis using SparkML
 </summary>

 <br>